Svalbard reindeer

 The Svalbard reindeer (Rangifer tarandus platyrhynchus) is a small subspecies or species of reindeer found on the Svalbard archipelago of Norway.
 Males average 65–90 kg in weight, females 53–70 kg, while for other reindeer generally body mass is 159–182 kg for males and 80–120 kg for females.

 The subspecies is endemic to the islands of Svalbard, where it has lived for at least 5,000 years and has become well adapted to the harsh climate, being found on nearly all non-glaciated areas of the archipelago.
 By 1925 they had almost gone extinct due to over-hunting in the late 19th and early 20th centuries.
 Over recent decades, their population has increased.
-Between 1979–2013 the Adventdalen population varied between 400 to 1200 individuals - similar in Reindalen.
+Between 1979 and 2013 the Adventdalen population varied between 400 and 1200 individuals – similar in Reindalen.
 As of 2019, the total population across the archipelago is approximately 22,000.
 They are the only large grazing mammal in the European High Arctic, and this makes them exceptional for studies concerning the introduction of pollutants to changing ecosystems.
 During the short Arctic summer, Svalbard reindeer feed on a lush tundra vegetation of vascular plants, including grasses, herbs, sedges and deciduous shrubs in the lowland plains and valleys, to accumulate fat for the winter.
 The fur of Svalbard reindeer contains elements and chemicals picked up from the vegetation they digest.
 They are relatively sedentary, and are thus highly vulnerable to changes in local conditions.